 The program is funded with grant dollars from U.S. Department of Health and Human Services Office of Assistant Secretary of Preparedness and Response, with

 additional project money coming from National Association of City and County

 Health Officials.
 Medical Reserve Corps of Eastern Washington works

 with outside agencies like American Red Cross, Greater Spokane Emergency

 Management, healthcare facilities, and Emergency Medical Services to carry out its mission.

 Volunteers are asked to complete required training, including:

-MRC volunteers may work with community groups to provide training in many areas:
+MRC volunteers work with community groups to provide a variety of training:

 The best way to help during a disaster is to join a local volunteer organization and complete the required training prior to an emergency.

 Working with other public health staff, healthcare providers and community agencies to respond effectively to health emergencies in and around Spokane County